Witing 415: Theory and Research in Digital Rhetoric

 Major Deliverables will include

-- Digital Auto-ethnography, introduced week 2, ongoing (due at the end of the semester)
+- Reflective Reading Journal, introduced in Basics Unit, online (due at the end of the semester)

-- Rhetorical Analysis of Digital Media, weeks 6 and 7
+- Rhetorical Analysis of Digital Media, introduced in Intermediate Unit

 For this assignment, students will identify and select a digital research methodology, design and test that methodology, and report on the outcomes of their research.
-The design and content of the project is primarily up to the team, but students must demonstrate a working knowledge of the theories, research methods, and principles discussed in class—rhetorical, technical, and creative.
+The design and content of the project is primarily up to the students, but successful projects must demonstrate a working knowledge of the theories, research methods, and principles discussed in class—rhetorical, technical, and creative.

-Writing 415, in harmony with most of the courses in our Professional Writing Minor, will give students a primer on technical communication and digital literacy focused on building marketable skills for the modern economy, regardless of the specific field or career students plan to enter.
-Employers value oral, written, and digital communication skills in prospective hires.
-A 2006 study found the following skills to be “very important” for graduates:
+Writing 415, in harmony with most of the courses in our Professional Writing Minor, will support student learning about writing in professional settings and digital literacy in order to build marketable skills for the modern economy, regardless of the specific field or career students plan to enter.

 |Skill||Percentage of employers who think the skill is “very important.”|